Why Men Put Women In The ‘Maybe’ Zone

 Once a guy has made up his mind, or told you he doesn’t want to commit at all, it’s always, ALWAYS best to take him totally on his word.
 Otherwise, even if you end up getting a guy to sleepwalk into a semi-relationship for six months, he can easily turn around and break it off all of a sudden when he freaks out and realizes things have gotten too serious for him.

-Your priority should always be not wasting time with guys who aren’t already sure they want to be with you.
+Your priority and ultimate mindset should always be: “I don’t want to waste time with guys who aren’t already sure they’re crazy about me”.

 You don’t want to convince a guy to want a relationship with you.
 If he gives you ‘the talk’ where he says how he just wants to be single and have fun, just smile and say “that’s cool”.
 Then withdraw.
 Not coldly, not spitefully, but just in a relaxed way.
 Show him your standards in that moment.
 You want to withdraw affection in a way that says: “that’s cool.
 But that’s not what I want.
 I need someone who wants more commitment right now.”